pgdouyon/vim-evanesco/README.md

-- Evanesco doesn't play well with the expression prompt (`:h c_ctrl-r_=`), any expression entered there is automatically appeneded to the search term and it's edit the search query after leaving the expression prompt.
+- Evanesco doesn't play well with the expression prompt (`:h c_ctrl-r_=`), any expression entered there is automatically appeneded to the search term and it's impossible edit the search query after leaving the expression prompt.
     - There are no plans to address this in the near future.
 - Evanesco doesn't currently recognize mappings to <Esc>, though this should be fixed soon.